 Nevertheless, enormous progress has been made.
 More and more companies are planning to go paperless due to the widespread use of computers and the Internet.
 Electronic ordering, statements, invoices and bill payment are now the norm.
-To reduce the current paperwork in the medical area, the Federal Government allocated $19 Billion of the Stimulus funds to Electronic Medical Records.

 There are two fundamental aspects about “go paperless” — Moving to digital document imaging and processing, and dealing with existing paper.
 We recommend you start by identifying best practices within your industry.
 What are the steps leading edge firms have taken for process improvement?
 Do they have office procedures for document conversion that could be considered Paperless?
 Can those methods be adapted to your specific needs?
 Will your costs be reduced or might they be increased due to maintaining the infrastructure and controls?
 Small amounts of paper may be easier to process and maintain than complex electronic systems.